1.1 Selecting the Twelve Journals

-I added Analysis because I wanted to be very sensitive to trends, and it feels (to me at least), that Analysis is often ahead of the trends in the field.
+I added Analysis because I wanted to be very sensitive to trends, and Analysis is often ahead of the trends in the field.
 That leaves three more spots.
-Here were the criteria I used to fill those.
+Here were the criteria I used to fill those:

-- The data for the journal had to be available through JSTOR’s Data for Reseachers.
-This was non-negotiable since that was my data source.
+- The data for the journal had to be available through JSTOR’s Data for Researchers.
+This was not negotiable since that was my data source.
 But it was unfortunate, since it ruled out the Australasian Journal of Philosophy, which would otherwise have been perfect.

-- The journal had to have been publishing for a long time.
-It wouldn’t help balance much to add a journal that didn’t exist for much of the time I’m looking at.
+- The journal had to be active for a long time.
+It wouldn’t help balance much to add a journal that didn’t exist during the timeframe I’m looking at.
 This ruled out Philosophical Studies.
-That’s a bit of a shame since you can’t tell the story of 21st century philosophy without Philosophical Studies.
+That’s a bit of a shame since the story of twenty-first century philosophy can’t be told without Philosophical Studies.
 But it just doesn’t have enough history for the purposes of this study.

-- The journal had to not be too idiosyncratic.
-I wanted this to tell us something about the field, not just about those journals.
+- The journal could not be too idiosyncratic.
+I wanted it to tell something about the field, not just about those journals.
 This ruled out The Monist, which was very idiosyncratic in its early years.
-In recent years it is idiosyncratic in a good way; highlighting work the others sometimes overlook.
-But before World War II it is barely a philosophy journal in any recognisable sense.
+In recent years, it is idiosyncratic in a good way; highlighting work the others sometimes overlook.
+But before World War II it is barely a philosophy journal in any recognizable sense.

-- The journal had to not be too much a philosophy of science journal, since the aim is to balance the two philosophy of science journals we have.
+- The journal could not be a philosophy of science journal, since the aim is to balance the two philosophy of science journals I have.